Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

 The project proposes an integrated development of the Woodlawn Underground Project (WUP) and the Woodlawn Tailings Retreatment Project (WRP), with processing of the separate underground and tailings ore types deploying a single sulphide flotation plant, to produce copper, lead and zinc concentrates.

-The zinc-copper project is estimated to require an initial pre-production capital of A$163m ($121m).
+The zinc-copper project is estimated to require an A$240m ($183.53m) investment.
+Heron secured the full funding package for the construction and optimisation of the mine in June 2017.
 The initial mine life is estimated at 9.3 years.